Ask any ESL teacher that has taught abroad and they’ll tell you that their first few months, heck the first year, is rife with challenges.

 During my first month in China, SARS had already spread to Beijing from Guangdong Province.
 Beijing was a mere 14-hour train ride from where I lived in Changchun, Jilin Province.

-Many schools and businesses closed down all over Changchun.
-Many went under because they couldn’t afford to stay open with no money coming in, and the city quickly turned into a ghost town as the bustling streets of Changchun grew quiet.
-No one was in the streets and when people did go out, everyone wore hospital masks.
+Many schools and businesses went under because they couldn’t afford to stay open with no money coming in, and the city quickly turned into a ghost town as the bustling streets of Changchun grew quiet.
+No one was in the streets and when people did go out, everyone wore surgical masks.
 The economy ground to a halt.
 It was a really scary time to be in the streets.
 I was terrified of getting sick.
 People looked at each other in suspicion and fright if even the slightest cough or sniffle occurred.
 I saw people that refused to take the elevator for fear of being enclosed in a small space with other people.

-In retrospect, the school that I was very fair to its teachers, although many of us didn’t think so at the time.
+In retrospect, the school that I was at was fair to its teachers, although many of us didn’t think so at the time.
 We were given the option of flying home or staying on at reduced pay.
 Most of our staff went home.
 I was the only new teacher that stayed on, much to my mother’s dismay, although teachers that had been with the school for several years also chose to stay.

 We were enlisted to paint the classrooms and do a massive cleanup.
 There was nothing else for us to do but wait things out.
 The city government wouldn’t let anyone drive in or out of city, and once that happened most of the teachers remaining in Changchun decided it was time to fly home.
 When SARS hit Toronto in April, I felt that my chances were better in remaining in China than getting on an crowded airplane to Canada.
 My parents called daily begging me to come home.
 It was a very scary time to be in China.